5 ways HSAs can help employees and what employers should know

 2. Employees can change their contributions mid-year

-HSA owners can increase their contributions at any point in the calendar year based on their own needs.
-While not required, this can be useful if they experience an unbudgeted qualified expense, receive a raise or bonus, or change their long-term financial planning strategy.
+HSA owners can increase — or decrease — their contributions at any point in the calendar year based on their own needs.
+This can be useful if they experience an unbudgeted qualified expense, receive a raise or bonus, or change their long-term financial planning strategy.
+Employers must allow their employees to make prospective election changes at least monthly.
+This flexibility is a win-win — since neither employees nor employers pay federal payroll taxes on the amount employees contribute to their HSAs through pre-tax payroll deductions.
+Keep in mind that the IRS designates an annual maximum contribution amount.

 3. HSA distributions can reimburse some insurance premiums

-Employees who leave the company unexpectedly may experience a financial impact as they pay the full (not subsidized by the employer) premium for their medical coverage.
+Employees who leave the company may experience a financial impact as they pay the full (not subsidized by the employer) premium for their medical coverage.
 If they’re collecting unemployment benefits or using COBRA to continue coverage on the group plan, they can pay their premiums with tax-free withdrawals from their HSA.

 Paying premiums with pre-tax funds reduces their net cost of coverage — even if they make current tax-deductible contributions to pay current premiums.
-And if they built a balance prior to leaving employment, they have an emergency medical-premium fund to pay their monthly premiums.
+And if they built a balance prior to leaving employment, they essentially have an emergency medical-premium fund to pay their monthly premiums.

 4. HSA balances can be invested